LumIT-Labs/open-securekos/README.rst

 How to deploy
 ^^^^^^^^^^^^^

 **Open Secure-K OS Deployer** (https://github.com/LumIT-Labs/open-securekos-deployer) is the deployment system for writing the initial Open Secure-K OS ISO image onto a USB key - it will create the liveng partitioning scheme: run the Deployer, select the image you have built (or downloaded) and type in a passphrase of your choice for LUKS-encrypting the data persistence partition (remember: Open Secure-K OS features native encrypted persistence), then click on Write.
-Deployer will write the Open Secure-K OS ISO image onto all the plgged-in (and listed) USB devices, thus creating the complete Open Secure-K OS operating system.
+Deployer will write the Open Secure-K OS ISO image onto all the plugged-in (and listed) USB devices, thus creating the complete Open Secure-K OS operating system.

 Some Open Secure-K OS notes: